mcagov/beacons/README.md

 _TODO_

+## Architectural Decision Records (ADRs)

+We use ADRs to document design choices that address functional and non-functional requirements that are architecturally significant to the Beacons Registration project.
+Please see the [template](./docs/adr/adr.template) for how to document ADRs for the project.

 ## Installing AWS CLI

 Please see the [AWS installation guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [configuration guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for configuring the AWS CLI required for Terraform when managing the infrastructure